Coldharbour Lane: History

-Coldharbour Lane was formerly known as Camberwell Lane.

 Former British Prime Minister John Major lived in a flat at 144 Coldharbour Lane when a child from 1955 to 1959.

 The lane close by Brixton Market became derelict by the mid-1960s, when many drug houses flourished dealing mainly in cannabis.

 In 1981 the Brixton riots occurred in roads near Coldharbour Lane and some windows were broken on the street itself.
 With the support of community leaders and shop owners, plans were put in place to set up a mini-police station on Coldharbour Lane in the former premises of a drug dealer.
-Police Safer Neighborhoods Teams worked from number 411 with another base near Loughborough Junction at number 236.
+Police Safer Neighbourhoods Teams worked from number 411 with another base near Loughborough Junction at number 236.
 Both closed in 2019.

 Origins of the name

 A possible derivation of the name is Cool Arbour Lane, dating from the time Camberwell was in the country.
 This is cited in 'The Streets' by Anthony Quinn (2012) as the place the Camberwell beauty was first sighted.

 A "cold harbour" was an uninhabited shelter for travellers, often along a well-known route, somewhat similar to a modern bothy.
 Unlike an inn, there were no staff, food or drink to be had.
 There would be a roof, door and possibly a simple hearth, although it was the traveller's responsibility to gather fuel.
 They were generally little more than open-faced barns or animal shelters.

 J. C. Hahn, in Notes and Queries Series 3, 7, 253–254 (1 April 1865) and later in Series 3, 8, 71–72 (22 July 1865) wrote an article entitled "Remarks on the Origin of 'Cold Harbour'".

-In this, the author remarks upon relatively early equivalent place names in Germany and traces back the origins of Coldharbour/Cold Harbour to the Old High German Kalte Herberge.
+In this, the author remarks upon relatively early equivalent place names in Germany and traces back the origins of Coldharbour/Cold Harbour to the German kalte Herberge.
 There is a village in Germany and another in Austria called Kaltherberg.
-This etymology was accepted by the authors of the dictionary Merriam-Webster.
-Our author concludes that "our Cold Harbour was a name given to any cold abode, cold retreat, brought over to England by our Saxon ancestors—Cold Harbour = Cold Station, Cold House, Cold Lodge."
-And thus has a wider meaning than that attributed by the supporters of a basic type of lodgings.
+This etymology was accepted by the authors of the Merriam-Webster dictionary.
+Hahn concludes that "our Cold Harbour was a name given to any cold abode, cold retreat, brought over to England by our Saxon ancestors—Cold Harbour = Cold Station, Cold House, Cold Lodge," and thus has a wider meaning than that attributed by the supporters of a basic type of lodgings.

 "Coldharbour" also survives as the name of a village in Surrey, and Bristol has both a "Coldharbour Road" and a "Cold Harbour Lane".

-Coldharbour Lane also gives its name to Coldharbour ward in Brixton although approximately one third of Coldharbour Lane is located in Herne Hill ward.
+Coldharbour Lane also gives its name to Coldharbour ward for elections to Lambeth Council from 2002 to 2022.